Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs</a> gives all users access to all of the blogs in the network.
 * <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs Superadmin</a> allows only superadmins to broadcast to all blogs in the network without having to be a user of the blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/all-images/">All Images</a> detects all referenced local images in post text fields and adds them to the broadcast.
 * <a href="https://broadcast.plainviewplugins.com/addon/back-to-parent/">Back To Parent</a> updates the parent post with the new child content.
 * <a href="https://broadcast.plainviewplugins.com/addon/comments/">Comments</a> adds support for broadcasting of comments.
 * <a href="https://broadcast.plainviewplugins.com/addon/custom-field-attachments/">Custom Field Attachments</a> allows post custom field containing attachment IDs to be broadcasted correctly.